List on Bids44 →

 Essential Checks

 1. Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness from YouTube or a USB drive.
-Look closely for any stuck bright or dark pixels.
+Look closely for any stuck pixels or unresponsive dots.

 2. Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for light leaking from the edges or corners, indicating uneven backlighting.
+Look for any light leaking from the edges or corners, which indicates uneven backlighting.

-3. Check for burn-in — Display a white or grey screen and look for ghost images or persistent logos (less common on LED but still possible with static content).
+3. Check for burn-in — Display a pure white or medium-gray screen.
+Look for any faint ghost images or logos from previously displayed content (less common on LED but still possible with image retention).

-4. Test ALL HDMI ports — Plug in a device (laptop, streaming stick) into each HDMI port and verify it displays a picture and sound correctly.
-Some sellers hide dead ports.
+4. Test ALL HDMI ports — Plug in a 4K device (like a Fire Stick 4K or laptop) into each HDMI port one by one.
+Ensure each port displays a stable picture and sound.

-5. Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels work and there’s no distortion.
+5. Test built-in speakers — Play a stereo test video from YouTube to confirm both left and right channels are working clearly without distortion.

-6. Test smart TV features — Connect to Wi-Fi, open Netflix or YouTube, and check app loading speed and remote responsiveness.
+6. Test smart TV features — Connect the TV to Wi-Fi, open a few apps like Netflix or YouTube, and check their loading speed and remote responsiveness.

 7. Check model number — Verify the model number on the back panel sticker matches what the seller claims.
-Look up its original specifications online.
+Cross-reference it online to confirm original specifications.

-8. Test USB ports — Insert a pen drive with a video file and try playing it to ensure the USB ports are functional.
+8. Test USB ports — Plug in a pen drive with a video file and try playing it to ensure the USB ports are functional and can read media.

-9. Check for panel cracks — Gently run your finger along the edges of the screen.
-Hairline cracks might not be visible when the screen is lit but can worsen.
+9. Check for panel cracks — With the TV off, carefully run your finger along all four edges of the screen.
+Hairline cracks can be invisible when the screen is lit but will cause problems later.

 Insider Checks

-THE EDGE-RUN FINGER TEST: With the TV ON and displaying a white screen, slowly run your finger along all four edges of the panel, especially the top and bottom.
-If you feel any ridge, bump, or separation between the panel and the bezel, the panel is separating from the frame.
-This happens after drops or excessive heat and will worsen.
-Ignoring this can lead to a full panel replacement costing ₹28,000-45,000.
+THE EDGE-RUN FINGER TEST: With the TV ON and displaying a white screen, slowly run your finger along all four edges of the panel, feeling for any ridge, bump, or separation between the panel and the bezel.
+If you feel anything, the panel is separating from the frame.
+This happens after drops or excessive heat and will only get worse.
+Ignoring this could lead to a ₹10,000+ panel reseating or full panel replacement.

-THE HDMI HANDSHAKE TEST: Plug in a 4K device like a Fire Stick 4K or a laptop into one HDMI port.
-Switch to it, then rapidly switch to another HDMI port, and then back to the first.
-Repeat this for all HDMI ports.
-Some TVs have failing HDMI controllers that work fine when left alone but drop the signal during rapid switching, causing frustrating “no signal” errors.
-A failing HDMI controller often means a motherboard replacement, costing ₹7,000-10,000.
+THE HDMI HANDSHAKE TEST: Plug in a known good 4K device (like a Fire Stick 4K or a laptop) and rapidly switch between all HDMI ports.
+Some TVs have failing HDMI controllers that work fine when left alone but drop the signal or show “no signal” errors during switching.
+Test ALL ports, not just one.
+A failing HDMI controller means a mainboard replacement, costing ₹7,000-₹12,000.

-THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom center of the TV frame).
+THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom center).
 Press buttons on the remote—you should see the IR blaster flash purple through your phone camera.
-If you see a flash but the TV doesn’t respond, the IR receiver on the TV is failing.
-If no flash, the remote is dead.
-A faulty IR receiver on the TV can mean a motherboard issue or a small, cheaper sensor repair, ranging from ₹1,000-8,000.
+If there’s no flash, the remote is dead.
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing.
+A dead IR receiver means a repair of ₹3,000-₹6,000.

-THE BACKLIGHT UNIFORMITY TEST: Display a medium-grey image (around 50% grey, not black or white) at maximum brightness in a dimly lit room.
+THE BACKLIGHT UNIFORMITY TEST: Display a medium-grey image (about 50% grey, not black or white) at maximum brightness.
 Look for brighter or darker patches, especially near the edges or corners.
 This reveals backlight uniformity issues that black/white tests often miss.
-Uneven grey indicates the LED backlight array is partially failing, which can lead to a backlight repair costing ₹3,000-8,000.
+Uneven grey indicates a partially failing LED backlight array, which is a ₹6,000-₹10,000 repair.

 Common Scams to Watch For (India 2026)

 Water Damage from Monsoon Flooding.
-Especially in coastal or flood-prone cities, TVs can suffer water damage.
-Check the rear vents for any water stains, corrosion, or a musty smell.
-Water damage can lead to intermittent failures and expensive repairs down the line.
+Especially in coastal cities or areas prone to heavy monsoon rains, check the rear vents and ports for any signs of water stains, corrosion, or a musty smell.
+Water damage is often fatal for electronics and immediately voids any remaining warranty.

 Seller’s Guide — How to Maximize Your Xiaomi 55” X Pro TV Resale

-First, sign out of all your personal accounts—Netflix, Prime Video, YouTube, Google, etc. Then, perform a factory reset.
-On Xiaomi TVs, go to Settings > Device Preferences > Reset and confirm.
-This wipes all your data and restores the TV to its original software state, giving the buyer a fresh start.
-Remove any external devices plugged into HDMI or USB ports.
+Start by signing out of all your streaming accounts—Netflix, Prime Video, Hotstar, YouTube, etc. Then, perform a factory reset.
+On the Xiaomi 55” X Pro TV, go to Settings > Device Preferences > About > Factory Reset.
+This wipes all your personal data, accounts, and app settings, protecting your privacy.

 Documentation